• Home

 Chocolate History

 Chocolate was a highly valued food in Mesoamerica, primarily as a warm, frothy drink made from roasted cacao beans ground into a powder and mixed with water.
-It was often flavored with maize, vanilla, chile peppers, herbs, honey, and contained caffeine, serving as a stimulant.
+It was flavored with maize, vanilla, chili peppers, herbs, honey, and contained caffeine, serving as a stimulant.
 Special vessels were used for drinking chocolate, indicating their social and cultural significance.
-Osages tell of travels that describe the South American macaw.
-Osage traded far and wide with other tribes.
+Osages traded far and wide with other tribes and tell of travels that describe the South American macaw.

 Black Dog Jalapeno Fudge